How Exercise Changes Your Brain and Reduces Your Risk of Depression with Brendon Stubbs

 Listen on

 Think of a physiotherapist and you probably think of someone who’s interested in muscles and joints; someone who gets you moving again after an injury, right?
-Well my guest this week is a physio with a difference.
+Well, my guest this week is a physio with a difference.
 He’s concerned with the effect movement has, not on our bodies… but our minds.

 Brendon Stubbs is head of physiotherapy at the South London and Maudsley NHS Foundation Trust, a clinical lecturer and a prolific researcher.
 His work is helping provide the medical profession with much-needed evidence for what we, as humans, feel instinctively: physical activity makes us feel good.
 For instance, did you know moderate exercisers are 30 per cent less likely to suffer a depressive episode?
 Or that being sedentary can actually cause depression?
 Finally, we have proof that exercise is as effective as many existing interventions for preventing and treating mental health conditions.
 And I would argue it goes one step further, by also boosting physical health and social connections.